How To Build A DFS Bankroll: 5 Small-Budget Tips

 The takeaway we keep coming back to: overlay is the one edge you do not have to be a better player to capture.
 You just have to be in the right contest.
 Make finding it part of your pre-lock routine.

 So where do you find it?
-On DraftKings and FanDuel, the move is to wait until close to lock and scour the lobby.
+On DraftKings and FanDuel π, the move is to wait until close to lock and scour the lobby.
 The sites will sometimes spin up secondary contests after the original fills, and those backups often do not fill themselves.
-The other reliable source is newer DFS sites trying to win market share: they float contests with prize pools that are simply too big for their current player base, expecting them not to fill.
-OwnersBox, for instance, has regularly floated large tournaments that come in under capacity for overlay or reduced rake.
-The specific sites change over time, so check the lobbies on the up-and-coming sites, not just the two giants.
+The other reliable source is newer DFS sites trying to win market share: they post guaranteed prize pools that are simply too big for their current player base, expecting them not to fill, so those contests regularly come in under capacity for overlay or reduced rake.
+The specific sites change over time β operators launch and shut down constantly β so verify a site is live and check its lobby close to lock rather than trusting any one name here, and do not limit yourself to just the two giants.

 Tip 2: Play The Softer Field On Underdog Dailies

 A lot of people know Underdog for best ball and Pick'em, but the daily drafts get overlooked, and they are a great place to put a small budget to work.
-Instead of a salary cap, you draft a team against a handful of other entrants (usually three to five), then compete against a much larger pool in a GPP-style payout.
+Instead of a salary cap, you draft a team snake-style against a small group of other entrants, then compete against a much larger pool in a GPP-style payout.
+(Group sizes and payout structures vary by contest, so read the specific one before you enter.)

 Three things make these dailies friendly to a building bankroll: